 Emanuele will lead the Centre with the aim to help deliver a step-change in health data science in Italy, by systematically mobilising and harvesting “big data” allowing an agnostic and dynamic collection of information and delivering a new class of research that will enable to better understand the clinical, molecular, behavioural and environmental determinants of non-communicable diseases for patient and public benefit.

-Emanuele Di Angelantonio, Head of Centre for Health Data Science at Human Technopole commented: “Thanks to large-scale data analysis and to the partnership with Politecnico, our Centre will help understanding and, consequently, prevention and treatment of diseases allowing the identification and development of novel and actionable approaches to improve human health.
+Emanuele Di Angelantonio, Head of the Health Data Science Centre at Human Technopole commented: “Thanks to large-scale data analysis and to the partnership with Politecnico, our Centre will help understanding and, consequently, prevention and treatment of diseases allowing the identification and development of novel and actionable approaches to improve human health.
 Our aim is to help seek major new clinical insights by enabling innovative integrative studies of electronic health records, imaging, wearable and biomolecular data.
 The ultimate vision is to create new informatics infrastructures, analytical capabilities, data science methods, and programmes of multidisciplinary research that enable the acceleration of health research in Italy”.

 Human Technopole Director Iain Mattaj commented: “With Emanuele’s nomination we have completed Human Technopole’s first-stage scientific leadership.
 The Centre for Health Data Science reflects our global approach to life sciences which embraces basic research while supporting, through the use of artificial intelligence and big data analysis, the management of public health.
 These aspects are complementary and functional to Human Technopole’s mission to improve human health and well-being”.

-Centre for Health Data Science
+Health Data Science Centre

-The Centre for Health Data Science aims to become a reference institution for the analysis of healthcare data.
+The Health Data Science Centre aims to become a reference institution for the analysis of healthcare data.
 It will collect data and information from a variety of sources by establishing a dialogue with regional healthcare districts, hospitals and scientific societies.
 The Centre will integrate clinical data with socioeconomic and environmental risk factors to identify precise vulnerability profiles in order to create targeted policy interventions.
 In addition, it will work to develop solutions for the analysis of data, developing and integrating new analytical methods with clinical epidemiology and healthcare research.